-- Get a new disinfection cap from your emergency kit.
-Remove the cap from the strip.
+- Get a new disinfection cap from your discharge kit.
+Take the cap off the strip.

 - Hold the needleless connector in one hand.
 With your other hand, gently push and twist the new disinfection cap onto the end of the needleless connector.